CloudMonkeyCoding/Slay-The-GPT/chrome_extension/README.md

   you to exhaust a card), the extension automatically refreshes the state after the sequence finishes.
 If the game is waiting for a choice, it will request a follow-up command from ChatGPT (up to a few attempts) or remind you to run Plan + Execute again so the exhaust target can be chosen.
+The planner instructions now demand explicit `CHOOSE <OptionIndex>` commands for these card selections using the 1-based ordering from `screen_state.hand` or `choice_list`, so ChatGPT will name the target instead of deferring to you.
 - The manual command/sequence/log forms remain available below if you need to issue ad-hoc actions outside the automated workflow.
 The sequence textarea accepts plain-text commands (for example, `PLAY 2 1` or `END`) and still